datastax/python-driver/docs/topics/development.rst

 Travis CI
 ================

 Tests are run using Travis CI using a Matrix to test different Cassandra and Python versions.
+It is located here: https://travis-ci.org/cqlengine/cqlengine

 Python versions: